 If the application does not prompt you to register for push notifications, there is likely an issue with your push registration integration.
-Make sure you have followed our documentation and correctly integrated our push registration.
-You can also set breakpoints in your code to ensure push registration code is running.
+Ensure you have followed our documentation and correctly integrated our push registration.
+You can also set breakpoints in your code to ensure the push registration code is running.

-- Ensure that your app is prompting you to allow push notifications.
-Typically this prompt will appear upon your first open of the app, but it can be programmed to appear elsewhere.
-If it is not appearing where it should be, then the problem is likely with the basic configuration of your app’s push capabilities.
+- Check that your app is prompting you to allow push notifications.
+Typically, this prompt will appear upon your first open of the app, but it can be programmed to appear elsewhere.
+If it does not appear where it should be, the problem is likely with the basic configuration of your app’s push capabilities.

-- Verify the steps under “Enabling Message Channels” > “Push Notifications” were successfully completed.
+- Verify the steps for push integration were successfully completed.

-- Make sure that the provisioning profile your app was built with includes permissions for push.
-Make sure that you’re pulling down all of the available provisioning profiles from your Apple Developer account, as well.
-You can confirm this by navigating to “Preferences” > “Accounts” in Xcode (Command+,).
+- Check that the provisioning profile your app was built with includes permissions for push.
+Make sure that you’re pulling down all of the available provisioning profiles from your Apple developer account.
+To confirm this, perform the following steps:

-- Make sure you have properly enabled push capability in your app.
+- Check you have properly enabled push capability in your app.

 registerPushTokenmethod by setting a breakpoint in your code.

-- Ensure that you are on a device (push will not work on a simulator) and have good network connectivity.
+- Check that you are on a device (push will not work on a simulator) and have good network connectivity.

-If the push certificate that you uploaded in the dashboard is not the same one in the provisioning profile that your app was built with, APNs will reject the token.
-Verify that you have uploaded the correct certificate and complete another session in the app before attempting another test notification.
+If the push certificate you uploaded in the dashboard is not the same one in the provisioning profile that your app was built with, APNs will reject the token.
+Verify that you have uploaded the correct certificate and completed another session in the app before attempting another test notification.